Freshflow featured on French national TV: AI solutions to optimise fresh and minimize waste.

 Managing fresh produce remains one of the biggest challenges for supermarkets:

-Up to 30% of fruits and vegetables end up as waste before they’re sold
+- Up to 30% of fresh produce ends up as waste before it's sold.

 The news piece showed how some stores are now using simple but effective data tools to make better ordering decisions.